thebigsleepjoe/TTT-Bots-2/.github/ISSUE_TEMPLATE/bug_report.md

 Screenshots are always appreciated but not required (depending on the bug)

 ## Additional context
-Providing extra context, including a mod collection or simple mod list, can greatly assist in bug reporting.
+Providing extra context, including a mod collection or simple mod list, can hugely boost the speed at which your report gets addressed/resolved.